 • OP/MA phase: Decreased from 2.8 (week 1) to 1.0 (week 48)

-SUSTAIN-3 (3008)28 was an open-label extension study to evaluate the long-term safety and efficacy of individualized, intermittently dosed SPRAVATO+oral AD in patients with TRD (N=1148).
+SUSTAIN-3 (3008)32 was an open-label extension study to evaluate the long-term safety and efficacy of individualized, intermittently dosed SPRAVATO+oral AD in patients with TRD (N=1148).
 During the IND phase (initial 4 weeks), patients self-administered a flexible dose of SPRAVATO 2 times per week (starting dose of 28 mg [patients aged ≥65 years], 56 mg, or 84 mg).
 In the OP/MA phase (variable duration), patients were administered SPRAVATO once weekly, every other week, or every 4 weeks based on severity of depression symptoms.

 Dissociation was reported in 25.5% (293/1148) of patients and led to discontinuation of SPRAVATO in 0.4% (5/1148) of patients.
-The majority of dissociation-related AEs (99.7%) occurred and resolved on the day of dosing across study phases.
+Overall, 99.8% of dissociation events occurred and resolved on the dosing day, in 3.1% (36/1148) of patients, the dissociation events persisted for more than 2 hours.
+No serious dissociation AEs were reported.

-ESCAPE-TRD29 was a 32-week, randomized, phase 3b study that evaluated the efficacy and safety of SPRAVATO vs quetiapine extended-release (QUE-XR) in combination with ongoing oral AD (selective serotonin reuptake inhibitor [SSRI] or serotonin norepinephrine reuptake inhibitor [SNRI]) in patients with TRD.
-In the treatment phase (initial 8 weeks), patients were randomized to receive flexible doses of SPRAVATO+oral AD (28 mg, 56 mg, or 84 mg SPRAVATO) or QUE-XR+oral AD (50 mg on day 1, increasing to 150-300 mg/day QUE-XR); flexible dosing was continued for 24 weeks in the MA phase.30 SPRAVATO was administered 2 times per week during weeks 1-4, once weekly during weeks 5-8, and once weekly or every other week during weeks 9-32.30
+ESCAPE-TRD33 was a 32-week, randomized, phase 3b study that evaluated the efficacy and safety of SPRAVATO vs quetiapine extended-release (QUE-XR) in combination with ongoing oral AD (selective serotonin reuptake inhibitor [SSRI] or serotonin norepinephrine reuptake inhibitor [SNRI]) in patients with TRD.
+In the treatment phase (initial 8 weeks), patients were randomized to receive flexible doses of SPRAVATO+oral AD (28 mg, 56 mg, or 84 mg SPRAVATO) or QUE-XR+oral AD (50 mg on day 1, increasing to 150-300 mg/day QUE-XR); flexible dosing was continued for 24 weeks in the MA phase.34 SPRAVATO was administered 2 times per week during weeks 1-4, once weekly during weeks 5-8, and once weekly or every other week during weeks 9-32.34

-Dissociation was reported in 28.1% (94/334) of patients in the SPRAVATO group and 0.6% (2/336) in the QUE-XR group.30 Treatment discontinuation due to dissociation was reported in 0.6% (2/334) of patients in the SPRAVATO group and none in the QUE-XR group.30
+Dissociation was reported in 28.1% (94/334) of patients in the SPRAVATO group and 0.6% (2/336) in the QUE-XR group.34 Treatment discontinuation due to dissociation was reported in 0.6% (2/334) of patients in the SPRAVATO group and none in the QUE-XR group.34

 Post Hoc Analysis of Tolerability Trends During Postdose Monitoring